Quintusnz/Math-Dash/project-documentation/product-manager-output.md

   - Must perform well in Chrome on Chromebooks and mobile browsers.
   - Future native wrappers must comply with app store policies for children’s apps.
 - [x] **Gaps needing more clarity from stakeholders?**
-  - Exact free vs paid topic and feature split. **(Updated)**: Free tier includes full access to a small starter set in each category (e.g., multiplication tables 2, 3, 4; one starter division topic; bonds to 10; basic doubles/halves).
-The paid one-time upgrade unlocks all remaining standard topics (5–12 tables, extended bonds, more advanced doubles/halves), adaptive mode, Dash Duel, and teacher tooling for a limited number of classes.
+  - Exact free vs paid topic and feature split. **(Updated)**: Free tier includes full access to a small starter set in each category (e.g., multiplication tables 2, 3, 4; one starter division topic; Make 10 number bonds and simple missing-number facts; basic doubles/halves).
+The paid one-time upgrade unlocks all remaining standard topics (5–12 tables, broader division facts, Make 20/100 and other addition/subtraction facts, higher doubles/halves), adaptive mode, Dash Duel, and teacher tooling for a limited number of classes.
   - Target markets (home first vs school first) and pricing model. **(Updated)**: Initial target is both home and school in parallel (parents and primary teachers), with a low-cost, one-time purchase for the core app aimed at being a "no-brainer" decision.
 AI-powered features, if/when launched, will sit on top as an optional, low-cost **credit pack model** (e.g., bundles of AI analyses) to cover ongoing AI and infra costs without requiring a recurring subscription.
   - Prioritisation of teacher features vs consumer features for early releases. **(Partially answered)**: MVP must not lag on home use; early teacher support should focus on easy wins (class codes, simple dashboards) while keeping the core child/parent experience first-class.
   - Level of sophistication desired for adaptivity in phase 1. **(Updated)**: Phase-one adaptivity should be heuristic-based (e.g., simple rules using recent accuracy and volume per fact/topic) and run entirely client-side—no complex ML models or heavy backend requirements initially.